-- Students must use their school ID number to access their accounts to purchase food. - Students will NOT be able to use other students' ID numbers. - Families/Students are responsible for maintaining a positive balance. - All student balances must be paid in full for a graduating student to be allowed to participate in the graduation ceremony.
+- Students must use their school ID number to access their accounts to purchase food. - Students will NOT be able to use other students' ID numbers.
+Students found using other students' ID numbers will be subject to disciplinary action. - Families/Students are responsible for maintaining a positive balance. - All student balances must be paid in full for a graduating student to be allowed to participate in the graduation ceremony.